Defining A Sundog Or Parhelion And How It Occurs

 - A sundog is an optical meteorological phenomenon that occurs near the horizon to the left and/or right side of the sun.

-This is by no means an exhaustive and complete list but focused on the key aspects that define a sundog (or parhelion).
+This is by no means an exhaustive and complete list, but it is focused on the key aspects that define a sundog (or parhelion).

 Conclusion